ugljesa3/cypress-automation/README.md

 This project uses **GitHub Actions** for continuous integration:

-- **Trigger**: Tests run automatically on every push to main branch and on Pull Requests
+- **Trigger**: Tests run automatically on every push to the main branch
 - **Browser**: Chrome (headless)
 - **Reports**: HTML reports generated as build artifacts
 - **Artifacts**: Screenshots and videos uploaded on test failure